Chiot marron curieux s'approchant de l'objectif, flou de proximité, sur un sol caillouteux avec de l'herbe en arrière-plan.

 🐾 How to react?

-- Plan ahead while walking: keep an eye out for “at risk” areas
+• Plan ahead during walks: keep an eye on "high-risk" areas

-- If the behavior becomes invasive, consult a dog trainer or veterinary behaviorist.
+• If the behavior becomes excessive, consult a dog trainer or a veterinary behaviorist.

 In conclusion

-When a dog rolls on the ground, it may make you smile... or grimace.
-But it's a completely natural behavior that responds to sensory, instinctive, or social needs.
-As a dog owner, it's important to understand these actions rather than systematically repressing them , while also ensuring your companion's health and hygiene.
+When a dog rolls on the ground, it might elicit a smile… or a grimace.
+But it's a perfectly natural behavior that responds to sensory, instinctive, or social needs.
+As an owner, it's important to understand these actions rather than systematically suppressing them , while also ensuring your companion's health and hygiene.